Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Taking a closer look

 which is the Fenchel--Legendre transform of $\Lambda$.
 In particular, the function $\Lambda^*:\RR\to[0,\infty]$ is convex and has a unique minimum value equal to $0$ at $\Lambda'(0)=\bar p$.
 If $\alpha\in[0,\bar p]$, then the supremum in the definition of $\Lambda^*$ is attained at $\theta=\theta(\alpha)$ and therefore $I(\alpha)=\Lambda^*(\alpha)$.
 It follows that $I$ satisfies the assumptions of Lemma~\ref{lem:LDP}: the function $I:(0,\bar p]\to[0,\infty)$ is continuous, decreasing, and satisfies $I(\bar p)=0$ and \eqref{eq:hyp_LDP} as a consequence of the large deviation principle mentioned above.
 Therefore, we can apply Lemma~\ref{lem:LDP} which yields the result. \end{proof}

 Theorem \ref{th: renorm-bound} immediately allows us to deduce the following result.

-\begin{theorem} Consider a random stratified fragmentation with splitting proportions $(P_n)_{n\ge1}$.
+\begin{theorem} Consider the random stratified case with splitting proportions $(P_n)_{n\ge1}$.
 Denote by $H$ the distribution of $P_1$ and assume that $H(\{0,1\})<1$.
-Then $\tilde G_n\Rightarrow\tilde g$ weakly on $[0,1]$, almost surely as $n\to\infty$, where $\tilde g$ is defined as in Theorem~\ref{th: renorm-bound}. \end{theorem} \begin{proof} It is enough to note that, by Glivenko--Cantelli theorem, as $n\to\infty$, almost surely,
+Then $\tilde G_n\Rightarrow\tilde g$ weakly on $[0,1]$, almost surely as $n\to\infty$, where $\tilde g$ is defined as in Theorem~\ref{th: renorm-bound}. \end{theorem} \begin{proof} It is enough to note that, by the Glivenko--Cantelli theorem, as $n\to\infty$, almost surely,

 Then Theorem \ref{th: renorm-bound} applies on the same set of full probability. \end{proof}